siweia/NDui/README.md

 # NDui Intro
 - This is not just an UI that changes your ingame appearence.
 - It contains build-in auras watcher and toolbar for all specs and talents.
-- Locales include 简体中文, 繁體中文 and enUS.
+- Locales include 简体中文, 繁體中文, ruRU and enUS.
 - Published Pages:
   - NGA: https://bbs.nga.cn/read.php?tid=5483616
   - Curse: https://www.curseforge.com/wow/addons/ndui